hohoU9/OSSLab_Final_Project/README.md

 ## What does this project do?

-**Stock price teller bot** is an automatic tool for keep tracking the stock price that a user want in a real time.
+**Stock price teller bot** is an automatic tool for keep tracking the stock price that a user want to watch in a real time.
 When a user want to keep watching some stock price with the expected price(target price), just use this bot and take some notifications using your email.

 ## Tools